tomganleylee/energy-sankey-enhaced-battery/README.md

 The cards are ideal if you want to track your energy consumption and identify where your energy is going.

 The aim is for as easy setup as possible.
 No configuring groups of child entities, complicated choices or hunting for info to populate a yaml configuration.
+In most cases, the default configuration should just work.

 There are two main cards:
  - a card showing the total _energy_ flow based on a configurable* time range (e.g. day so far).